-“Cotuit Center for the Arts… from an artist or audience perspective who could ask for anything more?” -The Barnstable Patriot
+“Cotuit Center for the Arts… from an artist or audience perspective, who could ask for anything more?” -The Barnstable Patriot

-- In 1996 the first theatrical productions were staged.
-Offerings included Hamlet, Macbeth, Fool for Love, The Gift of the Gorgon and Terra Nova.
+- In 1996, the first theatrical productions were staged.
+Offerings included Hamlet, Macbeth, Fool for Love, The Gift of the Gorgon, and Terra Nova.

-- In April 2000 the garage burned to the ground.
+- In April 2000, the garage burned to the ground.

-- From December 2000 through May 2004 art and theater classes were taught in the “Botello” house and garage.
-Art exhibitions and minor theatrical productions were staged in the house, garage and at Cotuit’s Freedom Hall.
+- From December 2000 through May 2004, art and theater classes were taught in the “Botello” house and garage.
+Art exhibitions and minor theatrical productions were staged in the house, garage, and at Cotuit’s Freedom Hall.

-- In June 2002 a ground breaking ceremony was held initiating the construction of a new performance and exhibition facility.
+- In June 2002, a ground-breaking ceremony was held, initiating the construction of a new performance and exhibition facility.

-- In 2005-2006 the garage (“Art Studio”) was renovated to better serve the growing enrollment of Cotuit Center for the Arts’ educational programs and renamed the Art Studio.
+- In 2005-2006, the garage was renovated to better serve the growing enrollment of Cotuit Center for the Arts’ educational programs and renamed the Art Studio.